 - Donation-based crowdfunding-funders make donations to the project without receiving anything in return; and

 - Reward-based crowdfunding-the promoter provides a reward to funders in return for their payment (e.g. Free or discounted merchandise)

 Equity-based and debt-based crowdfunding where funders make payments in return for a commercial loan or an interest in the equity of the business are also available.

-In 2013, over US$5.1 billion was raised via crowdfunding worldwide.
-This increased to US$16 billion in 2014 and was estimated at over US$34 billion in 2015.
-Businesses can capitalise on the growth of this industry to access funding for projects which may otherwise be difficult or costly to obtain.
+Businesses can capitalise on the growth of the crowdfunding industry to access funding for projects which may otherwise be difficult or costly to obtain.
 Crowdfunding can also be a useful means of generating buzz around your project and facilitating social media interest.

-The two main players in the Australian market are Pozible and Kickstarter who claim a funding success rate of 57% and 35.8% respectively - projects are generally not funded until the funding target is reached.
+The two main players in the Australian market are Pozible and Kickstarter who claim a funding success rate of 58% and 35.8% respectively - project funds are generally not provided until the funding target is reached.

 When engaging in crowdfunding, it is important to determine whether the money you receive is assessable income for tax purposes and whether GST needs to be applied to any funds received.
 The income tax and GST treatment of any crowdfunding arrangement will vary depending on the nature of any agreements made and consideration given.

 At Brentnalls SA, we have the knowledge and experience to help you to investigate the broad range of funding opportunities available to businesses in this current digital age and to navigate the complex taxation implications associated with transactions of this nature.

 If you would like to print this information please click here for PDF format